-I started to look at some information around food addiction, and realised many of the behaviours that were attached to food addiction applied to me.
-Although I would say my behaviour was more mild, I felt it still needed to be treated in the same way.
+I started to look at some information around food addiction and realised many of the behaviours that were attached to food addiction applied to me.
+Although I would say my behaviour was milder, I felt it still needed to be treated in the same way.

-I've learned to eat when my body is hungry and not just because my mind wants something to sooth my emotions
+I've learned to eat when my body is hungry and not just because my mind wants something to soothe my emotions

 There's a lot you can do yourself around this but I feel the hypnotherapy has really helped me to get a handle on things and I'm so please I made that initial contact.
 This is the first time in my life that I'm not restricting what I eat in order to lose weight, my weight has balanced out and is very slowly going down.
 I would rather it this way so this becomes my life rather than a diet where I lose the weight quickly but put it all on again when life throws me a hurdle.

 I have started to learn more about our internal patterns, where they come from and how we go about changing them and this has led me to become interested in becoming a hypnotherapist myself.
 When my children are both at school I intend to start a course and that's very exciting for me!